 The NHS Healthcare Scientist Training Programme (STP) is a comprehensive work based training programme.
 The programme equips healthcare scientists with up-to-date knowledge and skills to care for patients in the 21st century.

-Most of the information on this page relates to provision in England.
-Information on opportunites elsewhere in the UK.
+The information on this page relates to provision in England and Wales.

-If you are considering applying for the 2014 STP intake, you might want to familiarise yourself with the information below to see if the scheme is for you.
+If you are considering applying for the 2014 STP intake, you should familiarise yourself with the information below before making your application and to see if the scheme is for you.

 As part of the modernised national training scheme, NHS trusts are funded to offer salaried training posts in life sciences, physical sciences and biomedical engineering, or physiological sciences throughout England.